 - Succinct: Is short and easy to type

-If your domain follows these best practices, you’ve laid the foundation for a great website and a successful internet marketing campaign.
+If your domain follows these best practices, you’ve laid the foundation for a great roofing website and a successful internet marketing campaign.
 When considering your internet marketing strategies, your web address is a critical marketing component, and it will be present on a variety of materials including business cards, listing directories, and other promotional content.
 Knowing this should inspire you to consider ramifications before making a final decision on your website’s URL address.
-Call (800) 353-5758 for domain name registration for roofing websites.

 Avoiding Exact Match Domains